ZnL-BCM/bash-collections/README.md

 This is a simple demonstration of using a master command to call a subcommand.
 Another script, ``master-minion.sh``, is called in this script.

 *Dependencies*: bash

+## tictactoe executable

+Exactly what it sounds like, this is a linux executable that runs tic tac toe on your screen.
+The cross ("X") moves first.
+Only supports numerical input combinations of two values ranging from 1-3.

 ## Usage